 Compost.
 We really should all be composting.
 It’s great for the environment.
 It’s great for your garden and there are so many different ways to go about it.

 If you’re lucky enough to have a yard, then a compost pile is a pretty simple and easy way to go.
-My husband wrote a post over a year ago about our simple 3-bin composting system.
-He talks, in his post, about the importance of heat in a healthy composting system, but never get into the importance of actual, specific temperature.
+Read this post from over a year ago about a simple 3-bin composting system.
+The author talks about the importance of heat in a healthy composting system, but never gets into the importance of actual, specific temperature.

 Is your compost pile hot enough?
 What is your compost temperature?
 Do you know?
 Do you care?
 Should you care?

 Compost Temperature: Why do we care?

 To put it simply, yes, you should care about the temperature of your compost pile.

 Checking and monitoring the temperature of your compost pile is important in order to ensure that enough heat builds up to kill off weeds, their seeds, disease, parasite and the like.